madtank/nova-act-mcp/README.md

 Each profile is isolated, so you can maintain different identities or login states.

 ## Testing

+Running the server with the MCP Inspector is a great way to get started and verify that your setup is working correctly, independent of any specific AI assistant or client application.

 You can test the nova-act-mcp server using the MCP Inspector tool: